 An Alternative Method for Marx

 I don’t know how the evening college mediated the complaint.
 But the tutor and I shared two further items of correspondence, faxes (more common than emails back then).
-In his, he acknowledged my “critique of the epistemological chalk-and-talk fest” during the Marxism lesson and asked if I had any thoughts on an alternative method for Marx?
+He acknowledged my “critique of the epistemological chalk-and-talk fest” during the Marxism lesson and asked if I had any thoughts on an alternative method for Marx?
 I replied:

 “Do what you did in the first lessons: get the class to discuss the issues and let the conclusions surface on their own accord.
 And perhaps it would be a good idea to separate Marx’s theory on the development of knowledge from Marxism and Communism.
 Especially, as we’ve come to know them from the despotic excesses of the 20th century.”

-Oh, as for the two questions, Sophie and I worked through the book together and learned the answers.
-They weren’t what either of us expected, but then, neither was my Marxist philosophy class.
+As for the two questions, Sophie and I worked through the book together and learned the answers.
+Admittedly, they weren’t what either of us expected, but then, neither was my Marxist philosophy class.

 © 2019 Robert Fairhead